ISAIAH, CHAPTER TWELVE

 Since we have these promises, dear friends, let us purify ourselves from everything that contaminates body and spirit, perfecting holiness out of reverence for God.
 (II Corinthians 7:1)

-The demands on us now are total, requiring that we present our body a living sacrifice.
-The available wisdom and power are unprecedented, guiding and enabling us to put all of our idols on the altar of God until we are filled with His Fullness; until there is no lie in us.
+The demands on us now are total, requiring that we present our bodies as living sacrifices.
+The available wisdom and power are unprecedented, guiding and enabling us to put all of our idols on the altar of God until we are filled with His Fullness, until there is no lie in us.

 God alone is our Salvation.
 We offer praise to Him continually for all of our experiences, painful and joyous.
 We do not quit when we are in the Lord’s prisons.
 We take up our cross of denial and press forward in Christ.

-The Word is written in our mind and heart so we resolutely reject all that is not of the image of God and embrace fervently all that is of the image of God.
+The Word is written in our minds and hearts so that we resolutely reject all that is not of the image of God and embrace fervently all that is of the image of God.

 With joy you will draw water from the wells of salvation.
 (Isaiah 12:3)

 Notice the fulfillment of the verse above: